marcusolsson/obsidian-plugin-docs/docs/development-workflow.md

 ## Reload plugin inside Obsidian

-You can reload the plugin by re-enabling in the list of installed plugins:
+You can reload the plugin by re-enabling it in the list of installed plugins:

 1. Open **Preferences**.
 2. Click **Community plugins**.